mikemajara/notion-cms/packages/notion-cms/docs/03-type-generation.md

 3. Creates separate registry entries for each

 This means one Notion database can result in multiple generated type files, each representing a different data source.

-## Troubleshooting

-### "Database does not expose any data sources"

-Your database needs at least one data source configured in Notion.
-This is typically automatic, but check:

-- The database is shared with your integration
-- The integration has proper permissions
-- You're using the correct database ID

-### "Database not found in registry"

-Make sure you:

-1. Ran `notion-cms generate`
-2. Imported the generated types file
-3. Used the correct database key (check the generated file)

-### Type errors after regenerating

-Sometimes TypeScript needs a restart to pick up new types:

-1. Restart your TypeScript server (VS Code: Cmd+Shift+P → "TypeScript: Restart TS Server")
-2. Clear your build cache
-3. Restart your development server

-### Multiple databases with same name

-If you have multiple databases with similar names, the generator will create unique keys by appending numbers or using the data source name.
-Check the generated files to see the exact keys.

 ## Best Practices